Flat feet

 What are the treatments for flat feet?

-Surgery should only be considered after you have tried the treatments outlined above.
+• You should only consider surgery after you have tried the treatments listed above.

 What happens during surgery?

-In cases when the posterior tibial tendon is abnormal but the foot remains flexible, the unhealthy tendon is excised (cut out), and another tendon moved to replace it.
+• If your posterior tibial tendon is abnormal but your foot remains flexible, the surgeon will cut out the unhealthy tendon and move another tendon to replace it.
 This may be performed with a calcaneal osteotomy (break in the heel bone and move it inwards).

-In more severe cases, when the foot is not flexible, a fusion type procedure may be needed.
+• In more severe cases, if your foot is not flexible you may need a fusion type procedure.

 You will discuss these procedures with your surgeon before any treatment is decided.
 Your surgeon will discuss which is more appropriate for your condition.
 You will have an opportunity to ask any questions or raise any concerns you may have.